 DISTRICT CHAMPIONSHIP TITLES

-Considered the winningest team in the District, the Majors team have achieved the District 1 title 37 times, most recently in 2019.
-The Minors team have won the District 1 championship 23 times, most recently in 2023.
+Considered the most successful team in the District, the Majors team have captured the District 1 title 39 times, most recently in 2025.
+The Minors team have won the District 1 championship 23 times, also in 2023.
 High Park Little League is a member of the Ontario District 1 Little League (Golden Horseshoe) affiliation which is made up of 7 other clubs (Ancaster, Dundas, Erindale, Grand River, Oakville, Stoney Creek, Niagara, and High Park).

 PROVINCIAL CHAMPIONSHIP TITLES

-High Park Majors has won Provincial championship 17 times.
+High Park Majors have won Provincial championship 19 times, most recently in 2025.
 The Minors team have won the title 15 times, most recently in 2023.
 There are 8 districts competing for the Ontario Provincial championship: 1-Golden Horseshoe, 2-Ottawa West, 3-Thunder Bay, 4-Timmins, 5-Windsor, 6-Ottawa East, 7-Seaway, 8-Ottawa Valley.

 NATIONAL CHAMPIONSHIP TITLES